DustApplication/laravel-database-model-encryption/README.md

     User::whereEncrypted('email','test@gmail.com')->orWhereEncrypted('email','test2@gmail.com')->firstOrFail();
 ```

-It automatically added on the eloquent once the model uses `EncryptedAttribute`
+It will automatically added on the eloquent once the model uses `EncryptedAttribute`

 ### Can I encrypt all my `User` model data?